Janice M. Keefe, PhD, FCAHS, FGSA

 Research Interests

-- Family/Friend caregivers to older people needing assistance (including women who combine work and eldercare, rural caregivers, assessment of caregivers, paying family members, and reciprocity between elderly parents and children)
+- Family/Friend caregivers to older people needing assistance (including women who combine work and eldercare, rural caregivers, assessment of caregivers, paying family members)

-- Formal caregivers and human resource issues for home care and long term care
+- Formal caregivers and human resource issues across the continuum of care (i.e. in home/community care and long-term care)

 - Rural aging